You will have heard countless times: “Time for a coffee“, “a coffee on the fly” or “we must have an espresso coffee together once of these!”.

 When did the custom of coffee arrive in Europe?

-Coffee culture is therefore something that has been with us for a long time.
-Only a few people know how Italian espresso was prepared at its origins, before the 19th century.
+Espresso Coffee culture is therefore something that has been with us for a long time, even if only a few people know how Italian espresso was prepared at its origins, before the 19th century.
 Its arrival in Europe was not until the Prussian-Turkish war.
 It first appeared at the end of the 17th century in Austria.

 When was coffee culture born in Italy?